 I represent townhome and condo associations and homeowners to get them the compensation and repairs they deserve when suffering from defective construction.

 Following law school, Elliotte served as a law clerk for a federal district court judge in the Northern District of Alabama, helping the judge with legal research and drafting decisions.
 Elliotte then served as a law clerk for Justice Kaye Hearn on the South Carolina Supreme Court drafting memos and opinions for cases before South Carolina’s highest court.

 Elliotte is a member of the South Carolina Bar’s Construction Law Section and the American Bar Association’s Forum on Construction Law.
-He has authored numerous articles in the construction law field including co-authoring a chapter in The 2017 A201 Deskbook covering revisions to the industry’s most common form of construction contracts.
+He has authored numerous articles in the construction law field, including co-authoring a chapter in The 2017 A201 Deskbook covering revisions to the industry’s most common form of construction contracts.
 Recently Elliotte was elected to serve on the SC Bar of Delegates for the 1st Judicial Circuit.

 Elliotte and his wife Lyndsey live in West Ashley with their two daughters.
 They are members of Circular Congregational Church.
 Elliotte serves on the board of directors for the Palmetto Project and provides legal assistance to victims at a community domestic violence shelter.